 There is a fair range of other differences that significantly differentiate digital products from digital platforms.
 Let’s dive deeper into a meaningful analysis.

-Here are certain major parameters that differentiate a digital product from a digital platform.
+Here are the major parameters that differentiate digital products and services from digital platforms.

 1. Linear Model Vs. Circular Model